BrickBot/JoyBricx/ReadMe.txt

        MICROSOFT FOUNDATION CLASS Library: JoyBricx
 ========================================================================

-An application for remotely controlling the Spybots and the Bionicle RC Fighter via a Lego IR tower using a joystick or game pad.
+An application for remotely controlling Lego IR-controllable devices such as the RCX, Spybot, and Bionicle RC Fighter via a Lego IR tower using a joystick or game pad.

 Project Information
     Original Project Web Page – https://line.to/mac/MindStorms/JoyBricx/index-e.html